arthurxmoore/docs/docs/refund.md

 **Refund Eligibility:**

-You are eligible for a refund if the request is made within 7 days of the original purchase or renewal date.
+We want you to be completely satisfied with your experience.
+If, for any reason, Jumper doesn't work for you, you are eligible for a refund.
+Simply submit your refund request within 14 days of your original purchase or renewal date, and we'll process it for you.

 **Partial Refunds:**

-After 7 days, no refunds will be provided for the current billing cycle, but you may cancel your subscription to prevent future charges.
+After 14 days, no refunds will be provided for the current billing cycle, but you may cancel your subscription to prevent future charges.

 **Auto-Renewal:**